diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 Let's start Metascope:

-1. Open a new terminal.
+1. Open a new terminal (Note: Schedoscope still needs to be running).

 2. Change the directory and start Metascope: